![]() |

 E) The address of the entity specified according to an arrangement under Section 140.27(c) or (d).

-d) Individual practitioners may request the Department to designate an alternate payee.
-The Department may permit such a request if the Department determines that such designation is consistent with the provision of medical services to eligible recipients.
-The alternate payee must be registered as an alternate payee pursuant to Subpart J and:
+c) Individual practitioners may request the Department to designate an alternate payee for the practitioner.
+The Department may permit a request if the Department determines that the designation is consistent with the provision of medical services to eligible recipients.
+The alternate payee must meet the registration conditions for, and be registered as an alternate payee pursuant to, 89 Ill.
+Adm.
+Code 140.1001.
+Additionally, the individual practitioner must meet the following conditions:

-3) The individual practitioner is a partner in a partnership and has a partnership arrangement that requires fees to be turned over to the partnership.
+4) The individual practitioner must have a contractual/salary arrangement with a partnership that requires fees to be turned over to the partnership.
 The partnership must be solely-owned by two or more practitioners who are eligible to participate in the Medical Assistance Program; or

-4) The individual practitioner has a contractual/salary arrangement or is employed by a governmental entity that requires, as a condition of employment, that the fees be turned over to the governmental entity; or
+5) The individual practitioner must have a contractual/salary arrangement or be employed by a governmental entity that requires fees to be turned over to the governmental entity; or